smartdevicelink/sdl_javascript_suite/GUIDELINES.md

 ### Object-oriented Programming
 - Concepts must be broken down into classes for an object-oriented programming methodology.
 - Although ECMAScript does not yet officially support private properties, properties shall be named with an underscore prefix to allow for an easy transition to private properties when they become available.
 - Rather than promoting the direct manipulation of property values, the use of prefixed `get` and `set` methods shall be used.
-For example: `setMajor(major)` and `getMajor()`.
-The use of class "getters" and "setters" shall be avoided.
+For example: `setMajor(1)` and `getMajor()`.
+- The use of ES6-style class "getters" and "setters" shall be avoided.
+For example: `static get major () { return this._major; }` and `static set major (val) { this._major = val; }`.
+An exception to this rule is made for enumerations (see "Enumerations" section below).
 - All `set` methods should return `this` in order to support method chaining.
 - Classes must contain a constructor, but the constructor _should not_ contain parameter type/value checking as a workaround for method overloading.
 For example, a semantic versioning class should have a constructor which accepts 3 parameters (major, minor, patch) and assigned to properties of the same/similar names prefixed with `_`.
 To also allow a semantic version string (e.g. "2.1.3") as input, a new `fromString(version)` method should be added to the class definition which parses the string and sets the proper `_major`, `_minor`, and `_patch` properties.
 See `/lib/js/src/util/Version.js` in the repository for an example.
 - Constructor parameters should be optional in most cases to support utilizing class methods as a helper without the need to initialize an instance with valid parameters.
+- File names shall match the class name defined in the file (including capitalization), unless otherwise noted in this document.

 ### Enumerations
 Since JavaScript does not offer traditional enumerations, an abstract `Enum` class has been defined (see `/lib/js/src/util/Enum.js`) which shall be extended for the purpose of creating new enumerations.
-Each extended enumeration class must be named to match the enum name in the RPC Spec, contain a constructor which calls `super()`, and contain a `static valueForString(key)` method which returns a given enumeration **value** if the provided **key** exists in the collection (otherwise `null`) using the `_valueForString(key)` private method found in the base `Enum` class.
+Each extended enumeration class must contain a constructor which calls `super()` and contain a `static valueForString(key)` method which returns a given enumeration **value** if the provided **key** exists in the collection (otherwise `null`) using the `_valueForString(key)` private method found in the base `Enum` class.
 See `/lib/js/src/transport/enums/TransportType.js` for an example.
+Special rules exist for enumerations contained in the RPC Spec (see "RPC Class Generation" section below).

 Each enumeration class shall contain a private `_MAP` property defined as a frozen Object of key-value pairs.
 If an enumeration element in the RPC Spec contains an `internal_name` attribute, that value shall be used as the corresponding `_MAP` object key, otherwise the `name` shall be used as the key.
 The value of the pair shall be set to the value of the `hexvalue` attribute (if available), otherwise the `name` attribute.